stridecolossus/JOVE/panama.md

 * The native methods to create and destroy a handler must be created programatically, since the address is a _function pointer_ instead of a symbol looked up from the native library.

-* A handler requires an FFM callback stub in order to report diagnostics.

 * Ideally the handler methods would reuse the existing native framework, in particular the support for structures when creating the handler and unmarshalling of diagnostic reports.

+* A handler requires an FFM callback stub in order to report diagnostic messages.

-The majority of the existing handler code remains as-is except for:
+The majority of the existing handler code can remain as-is except for:

 * Invocation of the create and destroy function pointers.